Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/2_Initialize_Pangle_SDK.md

 See SDK Demo Project or [GitHub](https://github.com/bytedance/Bytedance-UnionAD/blob/master/Example/BUDemo/AppDelegate.m) for more details.

-## Redirect Readme

-**All the rootViewController parameters in Ad APIs must be provided to process ad redirects.
-In the SDK, all redirects use the present method.
-Therefore, make sure that the passed rootViewController parameters are not null and do not have other present controllers.
-Otherwise the present will fail because presentedViewController already exists.**

 ## GDPR
 Pangle provides a tool for publishers to request consent for personalized ads as well as to handle certain requirements.
 Publishers can use the following method to handle these requests by showing a single a form, as all of the configuration happens in the Funding Choices UI.